frublox/dota_timer_assistant/README.md

 ## To-do list (in order of highest priority)

-+ Fix scepter hotkeys not working, or implement a smoother system for them
-+ Add a GUI overlay that can show up over the actual Dota game screen
++ Make the GUI overlay prettier and more useful

 ## Requirements